 Yale assigns all members of the community a unique identifer called a NetID, which you’ll use to access many of the university’s online resources and accounts.
 You must activate your NetID before accessing any other Yale systems.
 Make sure you keep your NetID password safe; do not share them with anyone else!

 Set Up Your Yale Email

 All Yale students receive an “@yale.edu” email account.
-Accounts for Yale College and most GSAS students are provided via EliApps, Yale’s version of Google G Suite, which includes: Gmail, Google Drive with unlimited storage, and Google Calendar.
-Some GSAS students in HIPAA-covered programs or programs affiliated with the Schools of Law, Management, or the Environment may recieve an Office 365 email account instead of an EliApps account.
+Accounts for Yale College and most GSAS students are provided via EliApps, Yale’s version of Google G Suite, which includes: Gmail, Google Drive, and Google Calendar.
+Some GSAS students in HIPAA-covered programs or programs affiliated with the Schools of Law, Management, Global Affairs, or the Environment may recieve an Office 365 email account instead of an EliApps account.

 For instructions on how to access your email account, set up email on your mobile device, or change your preferred name or email alias, click on Read More.